Cysharp/MemoryPack/README.md

 var value = MemoryPackSerializer.Deserialize<T>(decompressedBuffer);
 ```

 Both `BrotliCompressor` and `BrotliDecompressor` are struct, it does not allocate memory on heap.
 Both store compressed or decompressed data in an internal memory pool for Serialize/Deserialize.
 Therefore, it is necessary to release the memory pooling, don't forget to use `using`.

 Compression level is very important.
 The default is set to quality-1 (CompressionLevel.Fastest), which is different from the .NET default (CompressionLevel.Optimal, quality-4).

 Fastest (quality-1) will be close to the speed of [LZ4](https://github.com/lz4/lz4), but 4 is much slower.
 This was determined to be critical in the serializer use scenario.
-Be careful when using the standard `BrotliStream`(quality-4 is the default).
+Be careful when using the standard `BrotliStream` (quality-4 is the default).
 In any case, compression/decompression speeds and sizes will result in very different results for different data.
 Please prepare the data to be handled by your application and test it yourself.

 Note that there is a several-fold speed penalty between MemoryPack's uncompressed and Brotli's added compression.

-Brotli support also exists in custom formatter. `BrotliFormatter` can compress specify member.
+Brotli is also suppored in a custom formatter. `BrotliFormatter` can compress a specific member.

 ```csharp
 [MemoryPackable]